Macarthur Job

 At the Australian International Airshow in 1997, Job was presented with the Aviation Safety Foundation’s award for ‘Aviation Safety Excellence’ and the AOPA’s Adams Trophy.
 In the Queen's Birthday Honours for 2003, he was awarded the Medal of the Order of Australia (OAM) for ‘services to the promotion and advancement of aviation safety’.

-He contributed to Australian Aviation, Aero Australia, and the Civil Aviation Safety Authority’s Flight Safety Australia magazines.
-He has also written for the British Aeroplane, the U.S Flying and Airways magazines, for Time magazine, The Sydney Morning Herald, The Age and The Sun-Herald newspapers.
+He contributed to Australian Aviation, Aero Australia and the Civil Aviation Safety Authority’s Flight Safety Australia magazines.
+He has also written for the British Aeroplane, the U.S Flying and Airways magazines, for Time, the Sydney Morning Herald, The Age and The Sun-Herald newspapers.
 He was a consultant for the TV series Black Box and flew as a staff pilot with the Scout Air Activity Centre in Victoria.

 Books

 (Air Disaster, Volumes 1-3 illustrated by Matthew Tesch.
 Air Disaster Volume 4 illustrated by Juanita Franzi.
 Cover paintings for Disaster in the Dandenongs and Into Oblivion by Norman Clifford.)